-The Renewable Energy Tax Credit can help lower your tax bill
+The Residential Energy Efficient and Nonbusiness Energy Property Tax Credits can help lower your tax bill

-This year, taxpayers can once again claim the Residential Energy Credit on their federal tax return.
-It’s a fairly generous credit, but be warned, it’s only available for another two years.
+This year, taxpayers can once again claim the Residential Energy Efficient Tax Credit and the Nonbusiness Energy Property Tax Credit on their federal tax return.
+These are fairly generous credits that have been reactivited, updated and extended beyond 2025.

-For the 2020 tax year, the Residential Energy Credit offers taxpayers up to 26% of the purchase and installation cost for solar, wind, and geothermal equipment in their principal residence as well as a second home.
+For the 2022 tax year, the Residential Energy Efficient Tax Credit offers taxpayers up to 26% of the purchase and installation cost for solar, wind, and geothermal equipment in their principal residence as well as a second home.
 Best of all, there is no limit on the amount of the credit you can take for this equipment.
-However, the residential credit decreases to 22% for the 2021 tax year.
-As of now, the credit is scheduled to end on December 31, 2021.
+The Inflation Reduction Act of 2022 (IRA) increased the percentage to 30% beginning 2023 and extended the credit through 2035.

 You can claim this credit using Form 5695.
 But, it’s important to note that the tax credit is limited to how much you owe in taxes.
 So, while you cannot get a refund claiming the Energy Credit, you can carry the balance of the credit forward to the next tax year.

 Qualifying for the Renewable Energy Tax Credit